Rocaloid/Rocaloid-Doc/CodeStandard/README.md

 ####1.1.1 About this Revision

-* 1.2: Add definition of Object.
+* 1.2: Broaden definition of user.
+* 2.2.1: Add newline for comments.
-* 3.1: Add Object Identifier.
+* 2.4: Add specification to string literals.
-* 3.1.9: Add definition of Object Name.
+* 4: Add restriction to the use of Function Declarators.
-* 3.3: Avoiding underlines.
-* Exchange chapter 4 and 5.
-* 4: Add additional language standards.
+* 5.1: Add class declaration standards.
+* 5.2: Additions to Naming.
+* 5.3: Add specification to macros.
+* 5.4: Add specification to RTemplates.
+* I.1: Add RTemplate examples.
+* Add bibliography.

 ###1.2 Definitions

 * `Component`: refers to the source code of a library or executable.
-* `User`: refers to anyone who utilize components under Rocaloid Project.
+* `User`: refers to anyone who utilize certain source codes(can be components or parts of codes) under Rocaloid Project.
 * `Contributor`: refers to anyone who contribute codes to Rocaloid Project.
 * `Class`: refers to a structure declared by `RClass` of RUtil2.
 * `Interface`: refers to any **standard formed by codes that contributors and users share** within the published codes.